HassaanMub/Computer-Hardware-Management-System/README.md

 Select option **2**, choose the component type, pick a record from the list, then enter new values. **Press Enter to keep the current value** for any field.

 ### Building a Computer
 Select option **6**.
-You'll walk through 6 steps — selecting a CPU, GPU, RAM, Storage, PSU, and Motherboard from available inventory.
+You'll walk through 6 steps, selecting a CPU, GPU, RAM, Storage, PSU, and Motherboard from available inventory.
 The selected parts are removed from inventory and assembled into a new `Computer` record.

 ### Managing Users
 Select option **7** to access the user submenu: